eva0marques/urbanheat/README.md

 # urbanheat

-This repository contains the code for the article (under review):
+This repository contains the code for the BHM of the following article (under review):

 #### **Joint-likelihood Bayesian model for urban heat island inference with two crowdsourced datasets**